 The fault in these cases, however, does not rest entirely with an overly aggressive Court.
 There is some interesting evidence that the problem may be hereditary.
-The Washington Post of October 23, 1895 carried an item describing how General Thomas Ewing had fainted and collapsed while arguing a case before the Supreme Court.
-The story went on as follows:
+The Washington Post of October 23, 1895 carried an item describing how General Thomas Ewing had fainted and collapsed while arguing a case be-